TravelModellingGroup/XTMF/README.md

 ## Extensible Development

 XTMF includes an SDK for the development of your own custom modules.
 Custom modules are written in C# that provide custom executable logic and pre-defined module information (such as input properties).
+XTMF will require that you have selected the .Net Desktop Development workload when installing Visual Studio or have the .NET SDK installed on your system.

 A guide for writing your own XTMF modules is available [here](http://tmg.utoronto.ca/doc/1.6/xtmf/programming/modules.html 'Writing Custom Modules').